History of Poles in the United States: World War II

-Three important pro-Soviet Polish Americans were Leo Krzycki, Rev. Stanislaw Orlemanski, and Oskar R. Lange.
+Three important pro-Soviet Polish Americans were Leo Krzycki, Stanislaw Orlemanski, and Oskar R. Lange.
 They were deeply resented by Polish Americans in New York and Chicago, but found a strong following in Detroit, Michigan.
 Orlemanski founded the Kosciusko League in Detroit in 1943 to promote American-Soviet friendship.
 His organization was entirely of Polish Americans and was created with the goal of expanding throughout Polonia.
 Lange had great influence among Detroit Poles, arguing that Poland could return to its "democratic" roots by ceding territories on the Curzon Line to the Belarusians and Ukrainians, and distributing farmland to the peasants.
 His viewpoints were well aligned with those of later American and Soviet agreements, whereby Poland gained western territories from Germany.
 In 1943, Lange, Orlemanski, and U.S. Senator James Tunnell wrote a book outlining their foreign policy aims with respect to Poland, titled, We will Join Hands with Russia.
 Russian newspapers including Pravda featured supportive articles approving of the work that Detroit Poles were making, and singled Krzycki, Orlemanski, and Lange as heroic leaders.
 On January 18, 1944, Russian diplomat Vyacheslav Molotov met with American ambassador Harriman, saying Poland needed a regime change and Krzycki, Orlemanski, and Lange would be excellent candidates for leadership in Poland.
 Stalin promoted the idea and asked that Orlemanski and Lange be given Russian passports quickly and allowed to visit Russia.
 President Roosevelt agreed to process those passports quickly, and later agreed to many of the political points they made, but advised Stalin that the visit be kept secretive.
 Lange visited Russia, meeting with Stalin personally, as well as the Polish nationalist government.
 Lange later returned to the United States where he pushed Polish Americans to accept that Poland would cede the Curzon line, and a communist regime change in Poland was inevitable.